 2. Mindful meditation

 It's not just a fad—it works!
-Studies have shown that consistent meditation helps in enhancing focus, improving memory, and regulating emotions.
+Studies have shown that consistent meditation is a great tool for improving executive function, as it helps enhance focus, improve memory, and regulate emotions.
 Even a quick 5-minute daily session can make a significant difference.
 Even when we’re able to have some downtime after work or in between classes, we may find that it’s hard to quiet the multitude of worries that race around our minds.
 Typically, this means setting aside ten minutes a few times a week to sit down, close your eyes, and focus on the sensation of the breath and present moment.
 Although this seems simple, it may actually be the most powerful tool on this list, as countless studies have shown that regular mindfulness meditation actually decreases the size of our amygdala - the area of the brain responsible for the emotions of stress and anxiety.

 3. Visual aids